A recipe for Kräuterspätzle (German Herb Pasta)! This homemade Spätzle is seasoned with a variety of chopped, fresh herbs and boiled until tender.

 Kräuterspätzle (German Herb Pasta)

-2 3/4 cups flour
+- 2 3/4 cups all-purpose flour

-3-6 tablespoons finely chopped fresh herbs
+- 3-6 tablespoons finely chopped fresh herbs

-1 teaspoon salt
+- 1 teaspoon salt

-3/4 cup water
+- 3/4 cup water

-In a large bowl, combine flour, desired amount of herbs, and salt.
+- In a large bowl, combine flour, desired amount of herbs, and salt.
 Make a well in the center and add eggs.
 Beat them with a wooden spoon and stir into the flour.
 Slowly add the water until a dough, slightly thicker than pancake batter, forms.

 - Slide the press back and forth or use a wooden spoon to press the batter through the holes of the colander to create the dumplings.
 Stir gently to remove any pieces from the bottom of the pot.
 Cook until they float to the top, remove with a strainer, and drain.

-Serve with immediately with butter or pan-fry.
+- Serve with immediately with butter or pan-fry.